+You don’t necessarily need extra calories in the first trimester, but you should choose more nutritious foods to help your baby’s development and reduce birth defects.
+You should always talk to your doctor once you find the perfect pregnancy doctor.
 You may need to eat less or more, depending on your weight and activity before pregnancy.
-Your activity during pregnancy may also need to be adjusted, so keep that in mind as well.
+Your exercise during pregnancy may also need to be adjusted, so keep that in mind.

-That is why it is important to include these superfoods in your pregnancy diet for the times you can eat.
-Luckily once I hit the second trimester, it mostly went away.
+During the first trimester, you may or may not suffer from morning sickness.
+Nausea can make it very difficult to eat anything at all.
+That is why it is essential to include these superfoods in your healthy pregnancy diet for the times you can eat.

-What are Pregnancy Superfoods?
+What is Pregnancy Superfoods?

 Strawberries, blackberries, blueberries, and raspberries are all great superfoods to eat while pregnant.

+Antioxidants help our bodies destroy free radicals.
 Free radicals are unstable molecules that are formed when your body uses oxygen.
 They can damage living cells and may also play a role in cancer and other diseases.

-Phosphorus is important for muscle movement, kidney and nerve function, and cell or tissue repair.
+Raspberries have the essential nutrients phosphorus and selenium.
+They have also been known to help control blood sugar.
+Phosphorus is vital for muscle movement, kidney function, the nervous system, and cell or tissue repair.
 Selenium is involved in regulating your immune system; it acts as a sort of armor against disease.

-Blackberries have the highest amount of antioxidants out of all the berries and Vitamin K and manganese.
+Blackberries have the highest amount of antioxidants, Vitamin K and manganese, out of all the berries.

 2. Dark Leafy Greens and Broccoli

 Leafy greens like kale, spinach, and broccoli are all important superfoods to include in your pregnancy diet.